lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Step 3.
 Exploring phase curve data products from the DP0.3 catalogs
 ===================================================================

-Step 3.1.
-This section explores the distribution of typical values of the `G12` slope parameter as a function of absolute magnitudes
-`H` for MBAs in `griz` bands.
-Go back to the originally retrieved table in Step 1.2 and remove the ``numObs`` > 2000 condition.
+**Step 3.1.** This section explores the distribution of `G12` slope parameter values as a function of absolute magnitudes `H` for MBAs in `griz` bands.
+Return to the originally retrieved table in Step 1.2 by clicking the first table tab.
-Add a new plot for the `G12` vs. `H` in `g`-band with the plot settings as shown below.
+Remove the ``numObs`` > 2000 condition either by clicking the remove filter icon on the top right or by deleting the condition and hitting the return key.
+Then, open the “Plot Parameters” pop-up window (click on the two-gear icon), choose “Add New Chart”, opt for "Heatmap" as the "Plot Type", and create a new plot for the `G12` vs. `H` in `g`-band, adhering to the specified plot settings below.

 .. figure:: /_static/portal_tut04_step03a.png
     :width: 400
     :name: portal_tut04_step03a
     :alt: A screenshot of the plot parameters for the `G12` vs. `H` plot.

+    **Figure 8:** The "Plot Parameters" pop-up window to plot the `G12` vs. `H` in `g`-band.

-Once creating the `G12` vs. `H` plot for `g`-band, close the histogram of semi-major axes of MBAs we made in Step 1.3, and add three more new plots for `riz` bands.
+**Step 3.2.** Once creating the `G12` vs. `H` plot for `g`-band, close the histogram of semi-major axes of MBAs we made in Step 1.3, and add three more new plots for `riz` bands.
 This will generate four panels.

 .. figure:: /_static/portal_tut04_step03b.png